mrballistic/bill-tracker/memory-bank/progress.md

    - Add comprehensive form validation ⏳
    - Add bill filtering and search functionality ⏳
    - Implement data export/import capabilities ⏳

+## Current Status
+- Static data strategy and static export compatibility are complete
+- App is reliable for both demo and persistent use